Tausi95/ASSET-Hub/README.md

 Once the application is running, users can:

 1. Create an Account: Register by providing personal or professional details.
-2. Explore Profiles: Browse and connect with other professionals and students.
+2. Explore Profiles: Browse and connect with other STEM professionals and students.
 3. Join Events: Participate in events, webinars, and workshops listed on the platform.
-4. Collaborate: Start or join projects to work on innovative solutions in various fields.
+4. Collaborate: Start or join projects to work on innovative solutions in STEM fields.
-5. Access Resources: Utilize a variety of resources shared by the community.
+5. Access Resources: Utilize a variety of STEM-related resources shared by the community.

 ## Contributing